valdasm/azure-big-data-starter/README.md

 ---

 # To Do
-* Azure ASA inputs, outputs, and the query deploys from 1-Resources\azuredeploy.json.
-Use 6-StreamAnalytics project* Figure out how to deal with sensitive info in ASA config files and GIT.
-* Start ASA after deployment.
+* Replace batch processing with Synapse Analytics
+* Add orchestration using Azure Data Factory
 * Deploy Dashboard web app to Azure (Issues with app.config).
-* Introduce batch workload with Data Lake Analytics
-* Add orchestration using Azure Data Factory (v2?)
+* Azure ASA deployment optimization and autostart
-* Add an anomaly detection experiment using Machine Learning (v2?)
+* Add an anomaly detection experiment using Azure Machine Learning

 ---